-You can't blame other cities if they cast a covetous eye upon London and grumble, It isn't fair.
+You can't blame other cities if they cast a covetous eye upon London and grumble, “It isn't fair.”
 How can a 2,000-year-old settlement with such a deeply entrenched history—and such familiar-to-the-point-of-predictable iconography—stand at the leading edge of design, architecture, fashion, cuisine, fine art, and pop culture?
 By embracing international styles and influences (and people) as much as its own.
 The city's millennial resurgence resulted from a blend of clear-eyed preservation, savvy reinvention, and bold innovation.
-Only here could a brash new landmark like the Tate Modern so swiftly find its place in the old cityscape; only here could the cutting-edge gastropub (an alien term just 15 years ago) so readily slip into local parlance and routine.
-Perhaps that's because behind all this novelty, the London that always was endures, unperturbed by these curious new arrivals, or just slightly bemused.
+Only here could a brash new landmark like the Tate Modern so swiftly find its place in the old cityscape; only here could the cutting-edge gastro pub (an alien term less than 20 years ago) so readily slip into local parlance and routine.
+Perhaps that's because behind all this novelty, the London that always endures, unperturbed by these curious new arrivals or just slightly bemused.
 Each year, millions of tourists travel to London to experience its modern-day renaissance.
 Let Travel + Leisure’s London travel guide point you to its best and brightest spots.

 Experiencing Parliament’s House of Lords and House of Commons in rowdy action from the public galleries.